There are two approaches for upgrading MySQL on Windows:

-Always back up your current MySQL installation before performing an upgrade.
+Whichever approach you choose, always back up your current MySQL installation before performing an upgrade.
 See Section 7.2, “Database Backup Methods”.

-Download the latest Windows distribution of MySQL from http://dev.mysql.com/downloads/.
+Download the latest Windows ZIP Archive distribution of MySQL from https://dev.mysql.com/downloads/.

-NET STOP MySQL
+Alternatively, use NET STOP

 C:\> "C:\Program Files\MySQL\MySQL Server 5.5\bin\mysqladmin" -u root shutdownNote

 If the MySQL

 rootuser account has a password, invoke mysqladmin with the